Kabirichhpilani/scm_project/README.md

 **Tester**-Jatin Patter

+To play the Hangman Game implemented using tkinter in Python, follow these steps:

+1. When you run the script, a GUI window will appear titled "Hangman Game."
+2. You will see two dropdown menus:
+   - Category: Choose a category from Animals, Countries, or Fruits.
+   - Difficulty: Choose the difficulty level from Easy, Medium, or Hard.
+3. Select your desired options from the dropdown menus.
+4. Click on the "Start Game" button to begin the game.
+5. Once the game starts, the selected category's secret word will be chosen randomly, and the display will show underscores representing each letter in the word.
+6. Below the display, there will be an entry field where you can guess a letter and a "Guess" button to submit your guess.
+7. Enter a single letter in the entry field and click the "Guess" button.
+   - If the letter is correct and part of the secret word, it will be revealed in its respective position(s).
+   - If the letter is incorrect, it will count as a wrong guess, and part of the hangman will be displayed.
+8. Continue guessing letters one at a time until you either:
+   - Guess all the letters in the word correctly and win the game (you will see a congratulatory message).
+   - Exceed the maximum allowed wrong guesses (6 by default) and lose the game (the word will be revealed, and you will see a game over message).
+9. After winning or losing, you can restart the game by clicking the "Start Game" button again and choosing new options from the dropdown menus.

+Note: The hangman display will update as you make wrong guesses, showing the hangman figure progressively as you approach the maximum allowed wrong guesses.

 Manager is reaching out to assign Develpor an exciting task: developing a Hangman game in Python.
 This project will not only showcase your programming skills but also provide a fun and interactive experience for users.